pubnub/pubnub-mcp-server/resources/sdk_docs/java_files.md

 ### Returns

-PNDownloadFileResult:
+downloadFile() returns PNDownloadFileResult:
 - fileName (String): Name of the downloaded file.
-- byteStream (InputStream): Input stream with file bytes.
+- byteStream (InputStream): Input stream containing all bytes of the downloaded file.

 ## Delete file